Sent: Monday, July 29, 2013 1:59 AM

 ice cream and should be cooked before freezing.

-Looking back at your description, if your mother’s “buttermilk sherbet” contained only the ingredients that you are certain of,
+Looking back at your description, if your mother’s “buttermilk sherbet” contained only the ingredients that you are

-they're made with raw milk that needs pasteurizing.
+usually cooked unless they're made with raw milk that needs pasteurizing.

-If your mother used all of the ingredients that you mention and cooked the mixture, then was technically making a buttermilk
+If your mother used all of the ingredients that you mention and cooked the mixture, then was technically making a

-eggs and was cooked, nor did I find a “buttermilk ice cream” recipe that was cooked.
+sherbet” that contained eggs and was cooked, nor did I find a “buttermilk ice cream” recipe that was cooked.

 See below for a sampling of the recipes that I found.